chili-publish/grafx-documentation/docs/GraFx-Developers/grafx-studio/overview/index.md

 #### Tutorials

-- [Quick Start]() - a quick ~15 minute guide that will teach you everything you need to know
+- [Studio SDK Quickstart](/GraFx-Developers/grafx-studio/studio-sdk-quickstart/01-overview/) - a quick ~15 minute guide that will teach you everything you need to know
-- [Bootcamp Building a Custom Studio UI]() - a step-by-step bootcamp that will guide you in building a complete UI
+- [Integration Project - Building a Custom UI](/GraFx-Developers/grafx-studio/integration-project-building-a-custom-ui/project-overview/) - a step-by-step bootcamp that will guide you in building a complete UI

-#### Documentation
+#### References

 - [Studio SDK](https://github.com/chili-publish/studio-sdk) - a SDK library to interface with the Studio Editor Engine